-Implementation Steps: (1) Work with existing sources of information to identify abandoned or unoccupied housing and (2) maintain a list of abandoned or unoccupied housing.
+Implementation Steps: Work with existing sources of information to identify abandoned or unoccupied housing

+Implementation Steps: Maintain a list of abandoned or unoccupied housing.

-When: On-going
+When: On-going Partners: City Staff

-Implementation Strategy 2.4b: Work with the property-owner to expedite the renovation or redevelopment the housing.
+Implementation Strategy 2.4b: Work with the property owners to expedite the renovation or redevelopment abandoned or vacant housing.